eshikafe/ar-ngc/README.md

-ar-ngc
+ngc
 =====
-AR's next generation core network experiments
+A new generation core network experiment

 **Experimental**